-For the writing assignments in this class, I encourage you to make use of the Brandeis University Writing Center, which offers free writing support to all Brandeis community members in the form of virtual face-to-face and e-tutoring document-drop appointments as well as workshops.
+For the writing assignments in this class, I encourage you to make use of the Brandeis University Writing Center, which offers free writing support to all Brandeis community members in the form of in-person and Zoom face-to-face and e-tutoring document-drop appointments as well as workshops.
 Writers of all levels in all subjects — working on anything from their first college essays to lab reports, senior theses, dissertations, and job and fellowship materials — are welcome.
 The Writing Center’s team of expert consultants is on hand to help you with your writing project at any stage, from brainstorming, to outlining, to revision.

 The Writing Center can provide tailored workshops and classroom visits.
 If you would like us to develop a specific workshop for one of your courses or come to your class, please let us know.
 We are always open to collaboration, and look forward to your ideas.